 If you haven't updated your user experience in a while, it's probably time for a website refresh.
 Web design practices have changed considerably in the last few years - people no longer like to put up with advertising banners at the top of the page.
 Instant music playing when the site loads up is a no no, and Flash is no longer supported by mobile devices or read by search engines.
 These days, Google and netizens alike prefer more modern coding systems like HTML5, easy to navigate menus are preferable to tabs, a search function is essential on any site, and content categories are likely to be something you'll want.

 Visuals are taking precedence.
 New design practices place important content on a single, scrollable page instead of spread across the numerous pages.
+Contact custom Shopify developers to build you this kind of website design.

 4. Slow loading times